SENDCO and SENCO Staff

-If your child has Special Educational Needs the SENCO will:
+If your child has Special Educational Needs the SENDCO will:

 - ensure the right support is put in place for each child;